 The EG creates a signal that varies over time.
 It consists of 5 phases.
-The first phase 'delay' is started by a MIDI noteon or gate trigger event.
-The final release phase starts by a MIDI note-off or gate off event.
+The first phase 'delay' is started by a MIDI note-on or gate/trigger activation.
+The final release phase starts by a MIDI note-off or gate/trigger de-activation (if the EG is not in 'trigger' mode).